wis-software/office-manager/README.md

 4. Create the PR, add colleague as reviewer
 5. Move the card task to the **Testing** column
 6. Take care of task testing after deploy to staging to move the task to the **Done** column

-### FAQ
-**Who I may add as a reviewer to my PR?**

-PR is sent to the colleague who has the most competence in this area.
-To one person you can't send two or more PRs in sequence.
-For the next PR, you need to choose another competent colleague for this question.